ywamsendai/ywamsendai-docs/docs/community/commitments.md

 ---
 id: commitments
-title: YWAM Japan Community Commitments
+title: YWAM Sendai Community Commitments
 ---

 This page details some commitments and expectations we have for **all full-time YWAM Sendai staff**.